henryl74/pp3-hangman/README.md

 - [Lucid Chart](https://www.lucidchart.com/) to map the flowchart for the game.

-- [PEP8 online](http://pep8online.com/checkresult) to find indentation errors in Python and solve it.
+- [PEP8 online](http://pep8online.com/checkresult) to find indentation errors in Python.

 [Back to top](<#contents>)